Six easy steps to help kid writers (even those who struggle) develop interesting ideas, well-written sentences, and write stories confidently in K-2.

 Help kid writers become interested and invested in their writing by exploring engaging topics.
 Kids will be more likely to write about something they are interested in!

-- Heart maps – In each section, the student writes and draws something they love.
+- Heart maps – In each section, students write and draw something they love.
 People in our family, friends, pets, hobbies, and favorite things help fill our heart maps.
 Then, when they need a writing topic, they can refer to the heart to write about something they love!

-- Special places – Connect writing to a place that is special for that child.
-Have kids draw and write about a place that is important to them and share with their classmates.
+- Special places – Connect writing to a special place for that child.
+Have kids draw and write about a place important to them and share it with their classmates.

 - Holidays and seasons – Kids love writing about holidays and seasons.
 This helps them build their vocabulary, use their senses, and practice the writing process.